 It also follows that staying at two different camps in different habitats will give you the best feel for the dynamic mood of the Okavango Delta.

-I hope this was helpful?
+This post was by Cedarberg Africa.
 Cedarberg Africa is a specialist African tour operator.
-We offer tailormade safaris to Botswana as well as 14 other destinations in Africa.
+We offer tailormade safaris to Botswana as well as 16 other destinations in Africa.